 Storing and Reheating Leftovers

-- Best practices for storing: Allow the soup to cool completely before transferring it to airtight containers.
-Store in the refrigerator for up to 3-4 days.
+- Best storing: Let soup cool completely, then put in airtight containers.
+Keep in fridge for up to 3–4 days.

-- Reheating techniques: Reheat on the stovetop over medium heat, stirring occasionally, or in the microwave in short increments until heated through.
-If reheating in the oven, top with bread and cheese and broil for a few minutes until bubbly.
+- Reheating: Warm on the stove over medium heat, stirring now and then, or microwave in short bursts.
+To re-crisp the top, add bread and cheese then broil for a few minutes.

 FAQs